How to Learn Jazz Guitar – The Definitive Guide

-That may be a valid thought, but I can tell you one thing:
+This is a valid thought, but I can tell you one thing:

-You will never feel ready.
+You’ll never feel ready.

-So waiting until you feel ready, until your playing feels “perfect” to jam with other people is a waste of time.
+So waiting until you feel ready, until your playing feels “perfect” to jam with other people, is a waste of time.

 You’ll never be perfect, so don’t bother worrying about it.